 ‘I don’t shop here.
 I haven’t been to the ground floor since this time last year.
 If I need to buy something I go to Isle-Peak, where there are a lot more people and so many travellers passing through that no one notices me.’
 And the prices were more affordable in the largest town in the region, but Devesi kept that to herself.

 Karda saw how people hurried past with their gazes firmly fixed straight ahead or ducked down a different corridor to avoid getting too close.
-His deep brown, almost black skin shouldn’t be able to flush with anger but it seemed to take on a deeper tint.
+The coppery orange undertone to his dark brown skin flushed red with anger and his light brown eyes hardened into a fierce glare.

 ‘But what do you do when you have time off?’
 Taerys asked.